ShrishailSGajbhar/shrishailsgajbhar.github.io/_posts/2021-02-07-[OpenCV]-Apple-detection-counting.md

 comments: true

 ---
-In the previous [blog post](https://shrishailsgajbhar.github.io/post/OpenCV-OpenCV-Basic-Project-1), we learned to detect and count the coins in an image captured in a controlled environment.
+In the previous [blog post](https://shrishailsgajbhar.github.io/post/OpenCV-OpenCV-Basic-Project-1), we learned how to detect and count the coins in an image captured in a controlled environment.
 We also saw a case where the algorithm failed to detect and count the apples in a real life image mainly due to the preprocessing step of Canny edge detection.

 In this post, we will consider two approaches to detect and count the apples in real world images.
 In the first approach, we will try to improve the coin detection algorithm of previous blog post for apple detection and counting purpose.
 In this approach, we will first automatize the process of Canny edge detection in which requirement to give lower and upper threshold values is eliminated.
 Using automatic Canny edge detection and mean shift filtering algorithm [3], we will try to get a good edge map to detect the apples.
 In the second approach, we will see a `color image processing` approach which provides us the correct results most of the time to detect and count the apples of certain color in real life images.